RhetTbull/osxphotos/README.md

                                   do not include an extension in the FILENAME template.
 See below for additional details
                                   on templating system.
+  --jpeg-ext EXTENSION            Specify file extension for JPEG files.
+                                  Photos uses .jpeg for edited images but many images are imported with .jpg or .JPG which can result in multiple different extensions
+                                  used for JPEG files upon export.
+Use --jpg- ext to specify a single extension to use for all exported JPEG images.
+Valid values are jpeg, jpg, JPEG, JPG; e.g. '--jpg-ext jpg' to use '.jpg' for all JPEGs.
   --strip                         Optionally strip leading and trailing
                                   whitespace from any rendered templates.
 For
                                   example, if --filename template is "{title,}